 A message from Dr. Weil:

-Initially, the CDC restricted testing for the coronavirus, eliminating those people who had no symptoms, those who had not been in contact with someone who had a confirmed case or had not traveled to China, Italy, Iran or other affected countries.
+Initially, the CDC restricted testing for the coronavirus, bypassing people who had no symptoms and those who had not been in contact with someone who had a confirmed infection or had not traveled to China, Italy, Iran or other affected countries.

 How Long The Virus Remains on Surfaces